There’s almost no point in having a news department if you intend to passively wait for news to arrive. You must actively look for it.

 For more on how newsroom systems combine to generate daily assignments, see How-To’s → Manage Short-Term Editorial Planning

-Another challenge in the assignment process is accommodating demands from networks.
-While such calls should be welcomed, they work best when network needs are congruent with local needs.
+Another challenge in the assignment process is accommodating demands from national shows or regional networks.
+While such calls should be welcomed, they work best when outside needs are congruent with local needs.